Guide to Pipeline Hydrostatic Testing

 Common Applications of Hydrostatic Testing

-There are various uses for hydrostatic testing in the industrial sector.
-It is applied to determine the integrity and inform the effective repair of:
+Hydrostatic testing has a range of applications in the industrial sector.
+It’s used to check the integrity and guide the repair of:

 In general, hydrostatic testing detects breaks, holes, or gaps in vessels that result during their fabrication from casting or welding.
 Some other possible flaws it can detect are gas pinholes, ductile tears, sand inclusion, and localized hard spots.
 Applications include flaw detection in industrial manufacturing, storage, and transportation equipment.